How to File an L&I Claim for Job Injuries in Washington State

 Pay attention to L&I orders and other claim information.
 Take appropriate action.
 Protest or appeal incorrect decisions.
 Workers compensation is your right, however you will need to be smart and fight for your rights to get a good result.

-Get professional advice from an L&I lawyer.
-The Sharpe Law Firm offers a free consultation.
-We’ll tell you what you can do, and give you ideas about how to do it.
+Get professional advice from experienced L&I lawyers and schedule a free consultation.
+We’ll tell you what you can do and give you ideas about how to do it.

 Do I Have to Report My Injury to My Employer?